k15z/glabel/README.md

 2 machine-learning
 ```

-As expected, we see that the probability of `cryptocurrency` for both nodes 3 and 4 has increased.
+As expected, we see that the probability of `cryptocurrency` for both nodes 3 and 4 has increased drastically.

 ```
 # inferred.txt